Wow. The San Juan Mountains in Colorado

 bad, and if you get tired of the color, then there are the

-mining ruins that are everywhere, from the Red Mtn Mining
+mining ruins everywhere, from the Red Mtn Mining